microsoft/DeepSpeed/docs/_tutorials/bert-finetuning.md

 DeepSpeed's optimized transformer kernel can be enabled during fine-tuning to increase the training throughput.
 In addition to supporting the models pretrained with DeepSpeed, the kernel can be used with TensorFlow and HuggingFace checkpoints.

-To enable the transformer kernel for higher performance, first add an argument `--deepspeed_transformer_kernel` in `utils.py`, we can set it as `False` by default, for easily turning on/off.
+- **How to Enable Transformer Kernel**

+An argument `--deepspeed_transformer_kernel` is already created in `utils.py`, we enable the transformer kernel by adding it in the shell script.

 ```python
  parser.add_argument('--deepspeed_transformer_kernel',